Mixed and Balanced Dog training – the Middle Way

 How you blend and balance these three elements can make the difference between an ill-mannered or well-mannered pet.

 It is my belief that most pet dogs should have some type of leash work, either traditional leash and collar work, or conditioning with one of the newer head collars.
+I almost always use both in my private training programs.
+Some owners really need to use the head collar to overcome their own leash handling habits.

 Next I strongly advocate the use of reinforcement based teaching systems.
+The primary reinforcement I use is food.
+But play can be very useful for some dogs.

 Reinforcement Training in a Comprehensive Whole Dog training Program